COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 It has a backdrop of steep slopes, covered on two sides with native beech forest.
 Its northern boundary provides access to the Ashley River which is a major attraction to the area.

-The closest area of foothills natural bush to Christchurch, which is readily accessible to the public, is contained within the reserve.
+The closest area of foothills with natural bush to Christchurch, which is readily accessible to the public, is contained within the reserve.
 Other parts of the reserve have been cleared and replanted with exotic plant species.
 These now form mature exotic woodland areas.

 The overall character attributed to the reserve is of an ‘area of natural beauty and tranquil atmosphere created by the gently flowing river, mature trees, native bush and birdlife’.